Special Weather Statement issued for Baker County by NWS - News Break

 Special Weather Statement issued for Baker County by NWS

-Effective: 2021-06-27 11:00:00 PDT Expires: 2021-06-23 18:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: When safe to do so, please relay storm reports to the National Weather Service in Boise via local law enforcement, or National Weather Service Boise Facebook and Twitter accounts.
-Target Area: Baker County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL BAKER COUNTY UNTIL 630 PM PDT At 547 PM PDT, Doppler radar was tracking a series of strong thunderstorms over Baker City, and over north-central Baker County, moving northeast at 5 to 10 mph.
+Effective: 2021-06-27 11:00:00 PDT Expires: 2021-06-23 17:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: When safe to do so, please relay storm reports to the National Weather Service in Boise via local law enforcement, or National Weather Service Boise Facebook and Twitter accounts.
+Target Area: Baker County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL BAKER COUNTY UNTIL 545 PM PDT At 520 PM PDT, Doppler radar was tracking a strong thunderstorm over Flagstaff Hill, or 7 miles east of Baker City, moving east at 15 mph.
 Half inch hail and wind gusts up to 40 mph will be possible with this storm.
-Locations impacted include Baker City, Flagstaff Hill, Tamarack Campground, Gover Reservoir and Keating.alerts.weather.gov
+Locations impacted include Flagstaff Hill, Love Reservoir and Keating.alerts.weather.gov